References

 You must provide the names of two referees in your application.
 They can be two professional referees, two academic referees, or one of each.

-Initially, you’ll provide the names and contact details of your two referees in your application.
+You must provide the names and contact details of two referees in your application.

-If you advance to the next stage of the application process, you’ll need to provide two reference letters by the end of the global interview period.
+If you advance to the next stage of the application process, you’ll need to provide two reference letters.
+If you are invited to interview, you will be required to upload both reference letters to the online application system no later than seven working days before your interview.

 Remember, Chevening won’t contact your referees for you – you must collect and upload the references yourself.
 However, the British embassy or high commission may later contact them for verification.